Polyglot or Not? Measuring Multilingual Encyclopedic Knowledge in Foundation Models: Appendix

-We explore the impact of matrix multiplication precision on both model performance and memory usage here.
-Specifically, we ran LLaMA-7B and LLaMA-13B on the English-only portion of our dataset under both 16-bit and 8-bit configurations.
-In the case of 16-bit precision, all values were simply assigned the \texttt{float16} dtype.
-For 8-bit precision, we adopted the mixed-precision algorithm presented by \citet{dettmers2022llmint8}, which uses the \texttt{int8} dtype for the majority of the values and the \texttt{float16} dtype for all remaining outliers.
-As shown in Table \ref{six}, there were noticeable differences in model performance between the two precision levels, with slight but measurable drop off between the 16-bit and 8-bit variants (0.35-0.47\%).
-The savings in memory consumption, however, were much more significant by comparison.
-By opting for 8-bit over 16-bit precision, we reduce the memory footprint of the two models by 1.8x.
-Based on these findings, we determined that the trade-offs between performance and memory footprint were acceptable for our \textbf{Polyglot or Not} test.
-We thus elected to employ 8-bit precision throughout the experiments above, and, as a result, each of the models fit on workstations equipped with a single NVIDIA GPU.
+All tests were conducted with the same text generation hyper-parameters, by and large employing the default configuration from the \texttt{transformers} package.
+The principle deviation from the default settings in our tests was the use of mixed-precision quantization; we explored the impact of adjusting matrix multiplication precision on a given model's test performance to confirm the efficacy of this method.
+Specifically, we ran LLaMA-7B and LLaMA-13B on the English-only subset of the dataset under both $fp16$ and \textit{8-}$bit$ configurations.
+In the case of $fp16$ precision, all values were simply assigned the $torch.float16$ data type.
+For \textit{8-}$bit$ precision, we adopted the mixed-precision algorithm from the $bitsandbytes$ package as presented by \citet{dettmers2022llmint8}, which utilizes the $torch.int8$ data type for the majority of the values and the $torch.float16$ data type for outliers.
+We found minute but noticeable differences in model performance between the two precision levels (0.35-0.47\%, see Table \ref{eight}).
+The savings in GPU memory consumption, however, were much more significant by comparison.
+By opting for \textit{8-}$bit$ over $fp16$ precision, we reduce the memory footprint of the two models roughly in half.
+Based on these results, we determined that the trade-offs between performance and memory footprint were acceptable for our test, as we were running tests on relatively lightweight compute resources.
+We thus elected to employ \textit{8-}$bit$ precision throughout the experiments.